Graduate Non-Degree

 ID121 Freehand Drafting

-Introductory course in freehand drafting for the representation and study of architectural from and the interior environment.
+Introductory course in freehand drafting for the representation and study of architectural form and the interior environment.
 Includes lettering, floor plans, sections, elevations, perspectives, and isometric drawings using various paper-based media.

 ID231 Textiles and Finish Materials

-Focuses on textiles and finish materials used in interior environments with an emphasis on types of fiber, construction techniques and the end use of products.
-Collection of a database for textiles and materials is required.
+Focuses on textiles and finish materials used in interior environments with an emphasis on types of fiber, construction techniques, and the end use of products.
+Collection for a database of textiles and materials is required.
 Sustainable design, building codes, standards, and regulations are studied.

 Counseling